-Erkin Özay, Assistant Professor, School of Architecture and Planning University at Buffalo, SUNY (716)-829-6912 eozay@buffalo.edu
+Erkin Özay, Assistant Professor, School of Architecture and Planning eozay@buttalo.edu Erkin Özav is a registere

+(716) 829-6912 eozay@buffalo.edu

 Erkin Özay is a registered architect and an urbanist with a research focus on urban asset distribution practices and their spatial impacts on the city, with a specific concentration on the design of educational environments.
 His Buffalo-based projects include student collaborations to develop housing for refugees, in collaboration with the International Institute of Buffalo and Broadway-Fillmore Neighborhood Housing Services. Özay implements strategies to provide better and more affordable housing to meet the needs of newly-resettled refugees.